Fire Safety Regulations for Rental Properties: What Every Landlord Must Know

 A comprehensive guide to fire safety obligations for private landlords in England — covering fire doors, escape routes, smoke alarms, furniture regulations, and the additional requirements for HMOs.

-Fire Safety Is Non-Negotiable
+Fire Safety Is a Legal and Moral Requirement

 This guide sets out the fire safety obligations that apply to private landlords in England, covering both standard lettings and houses in multiple occupation (HMOs).